You can search on Google for medical information that’s been reviewed by doctors. You can learn more about the following:

 Medical information on Google doesn't apply to everyone, and it isn’t medical advice.
 If you have a medical concern, make sure to contact a healthcare provider.
 If you think you may have a medical emergency, immediately call your doctor or your local emergency number.

-If you see problems with the medical information on Google, you can:
+If you find problems with the medical information on Google, you can:

 - Below the medical information, select Feedback.

 - Follow the on-screen steps to explain what information is wrong.